 1. Key messages

-• The age-standardized all-cause mortality is 1.5 times higher in men than in women.
+- The age-adjusted mortality rate in 2024 was 1.4 times higher in men than in women.

-A heatwave mortality peak was observed in 2019.
 In 2020, mortality peaks were observed from March to April, and from the end of October to the end of the year.
 These peaks can be explained by the COVID-19 epidemic.
-An additional peak was observed during summer in Augustus, caused by higher temperatures.
+An additional peak was observed during summer in August, caused by higher temperatures.

 More information about excess mortality can be found on the website of the Belgian Mortality Monitoring (Be-MOMO).